Fair Equilibria in Sponsored Search Auctions: The Advertisers' Perspective: Preliminaries

-There is a set $\I$ of $n$ bidders and a set $J$ of $m$ slots.
+\paragraph{Sponsored search framework} There is a set $\I$ of $n$ bidders and a set $J$ of $m$ slots.
 An \emph{outcome} is an assignment of bidders to slots.
 Each bidder $i$ has a private type $v_i$, representing their valuation on the item which is being sold.
 The vector of types is denoted as $\bb{v}=(v_1,\ldots,v_n)$.
 Each bidder $i$ belongs to a group from a finite set of possible groups $\gr$.
-The function $g:[n]\to \gr$ maps bidders to their specific group.
-Therefore, we write $g(i)$ to denote the group to which bidder $i$ belongs.
-The bidders may belong to two groups $\gr=\{h,\ell\}$ (e.g., a majority group and a minority group) and the two groups may have different sizes.
+The function $g:[n]\to \gr$ maps bidders to their group, that is, we write $g(i)$ to denote the group to which bidder $i$ belongs.
+We assume that bidders may belong to one of two groups $\gr=\{h,\ell\}$ (e.g., a majority group and a minority group) and the two groups may have different sizes.
 We denote the set of bidders belonging to the two groups by $I_h$ and by $I_\ell$.
-As it is customary in the literature, we use the model of separable click probabilities (see, e.g., the work by~\citet{edelman2007internet,varian2007position}), in which each slot $j$ is associated with a \emph{click-through rate} $\alpha_{j,g(i)}$ for group $g(i)$.
-We assume that for each group $g\in \gr$ $\alpha_{1,g}\ge\alpha_{2,g}\ge\ldots\ge\alpha_{m,g}$ and, without loss of generality, $n=m$.
-Each group $g\in\gr$ is associated with a \emph{quality factor} $\gamma_g\in [0,1]$, which reflects the \emph{clickability} of ads from bidders belonging to group $g$.
-Quality factors are private knowledge of the advertising platform, and not known by the bidders.
+We make the assumption that $|I_h|\ge m$ and $|I_\ell|\ge m$.
+This assumption is reasonable in the context of large Internet advertising markets.
+As it is customary in the literature, we use the model of separable click probabilities (see, e.g.,~\cite{edelman2007internet,varian2007position}), in which each slot $j$ is associated with a \emph{click-through rate} $\alpha_{j,g(i)}$ for group $g(i)$.
+We assume that, for each group $w\in \gr$, $\alpha_{1,w}\ge\alpha_{2,w}\ge\ldots\ge\alpha_{m,w}$, and without loss of generality we take $n=m$.
+Group-specific click-through rates can model, for example, cases in which different groups of advertisers mainly resort to different media types.
+Finally, each group $w\in\gr$ is associated with a \emph{quality factor} $\gamma_w\in [0,1]$, which reflects the \emph{clickability} of ads from bidders belonging to group $w$.
+For example, ads coming from advertisers in the majority group may have higher clickability than ads from advertisers in the minority groups because of differences in the available budgets to develop the campaigns.
+Quality factors are private knowledge of the advertising platform, and not known by the bidders.~\footnote{ Our results hold also in the case of advertiser-dependent clickability, because that does not alter the relative ordering of items. }